This post contains affiliate links.

 No other books are specifically recommended to use along with the course, but since we have a few living books related to birds, I do read them along with the study when we get to to the appropriate place, and he's read some during his silent reading by choice.

 Overall, the guide is nice, especially if you're new to CM methods.
 It helps with scheduling, simple ideas for enhancing a living book (without turning it into a full blown unit study) and includes exam questions.
-Although it's nice, I could have basically come up with the read-draw routine myself.
-I don't think we could use this as our primary science curriculum for an entire year, because my kids would not be sufficiently challenged or engaged without more variety.
-However, it's an excellent course to use as nature lore or to enhance nature study, or in our case, as an "extra" for the nature loving kid in your life.
+It is well put together.
+I don't think we could use this as our primary science curriculum for an entire year, because we just need a tad more variety.
+However!
+It is an excellent resource to use as nature lore or to enhance nature study, or in our chase - as an "extra" for the nature loving kid in your life!

 ©2011-2017 Mom’s Heart.
 All rights reserved.
 All text, photographs, artwork, and other content may not be reproduced or transmitted in any form without the written consent of the author. http://www.moms-heart.com